 Melissa Dansby is a Licensed Professional Counselor (LPC) and graduate of the University of Wisconsin- Milwaukee.
 Melissa received her bachelors, with a major in psychology in 2008, and Masters of Science in educational psychology with an emphasis in community counseling, in 2011.
 She has 6 years of experience in the human services field, which include, mental health consultant for SDC, guidance counselor internship, and in a variety of roles in residential treatment.
 Melissa specializes in counseling children and adults with anxiety and depression.
 Her interests include therapeutic work with sexual abuse survivors and individuals with posttraumatic stress disorder.

-Leng has undergraduate double majors in Psychology and Social Work and a graduate MSW degree in the concentration of Mental Health and Substance Abuse from the University of Wisconsin-Madison.
+Leng has undergraduate double majors in Psychology and Social Work and a MSW degree in the concentration of Mental Health and Substance Abuse from the University of Wisconsin-Madison.
 Leng is a Hmong therapist, practicing in Milwaukee, WI under an LCSW and is a dual clinician with Substance Abuse Specialty Authorization.
-Leng further specializes in serving the Hmong community, as well other refugee groups, who struggles with mental health and AODA challenges.
-Leng oversees the Refugee Mental Health program and has over 10 years of experience doing therapy and substance abuse counseling.
+Leng works with clients from all background but specializes in serving the Hmong community, as well other refugee groups, who struggles with mental health and AODA challenges.
+Leng has over 11 years of experience in working with county programs such as Wraparound and Impact.
+Leng is also a clinical supervisor and oversees the Refugee Mental Health program at Sebastian Family.

 Mai Kue received her undergraduate degree in Psychology from the University of Wisconsin- Green Bay, and completed her Masters of Social Work from the University of Wisconsin- Milwaukee.
 Mai Kue a Licensed Clinical Social Worker and her clinical interests lie in working with children and adolescents as well as individuals who have experienced trauma and/or are survivors of domestic violence.
 Mai Kue is a female Hmong therapist.
 She works with the general population but also specialized in working with Hmong and other refugees.